Larsende/Agility2020-AS3/class1/module1/module02.rst

     .. image:: /_static/vscode_newfile.jpg

 #.
-Copy the contents of the AS3 Schema Validation JSON body and paste into VS Code.
+Copy the contents of the file 'AS3 Schema Validation' JSON body and paste into VS Code.
 Save the file to your desktop.

 #.
 Notice the wavy line-- notifying you that there is a syntax error.
 You can hover over the wavy line to see more information.